wp-collection/wp-plugin-complete-scheme/README.md

-# wp-plugin-complete-scheme

----

-Under optimization plugin boilerplate/asset
-<br><br>
 Do you like this project?
 Good!
 Remember to encourage us in this: <b>click on the ★ above this page and follow</b>

+---

+# wp-plugin-complete-scheme

+### Under optimization plugin boilerplate/asset

 ---